khaors/geocompr/main.md

 By contrast, remote routing services use a web API to receive queries about origin and destination points, run the routing on the route network on a powerful server and return just the results, the routes, to the user, the so-called client.
 There are many advantages of using remote routing services, including the fact that they can be up-to-date, have global coverage, and run on a set-up that was designed for the job, explaining this section's focus on online routing services.
 Before proceeding, however, you should be aware of the disadvantages of online routing services: they are slow or even inaccessible when accessed with a bad internet connection and can be expensive, i.e., not all services are free of charge.
-For instance, the Google routing API sets the limit to 2500 free queries per day ^[`ggmap::route()` lets you use Google's routing API through R.].
+For instance, the Google routing API sets the limit to 2500 free queries per day.^[`ggmap::route()` lets you use Google's routing API through R and the **dodgr** package allows for rapid routing on locally stored route network data.]
 <!-- Todo: add link to Mark's presentation on dodgr vs Google routing costs (RL) -->

 A popular and free (for limited uses) routing service is the Open Source Routing Machine ([OSRM](http://project-osrm.org/)).^[Another popular OSM routing API is https://openrouteservice.org/.]